Shockshwat/Hackintosh-EFI-for-Lenovo-Legion-y540-15irh-pg0/README.md

 # Hackintosh-EFI-for-Lenovo-Legion-y540-15irh-pg0

 # UNTESTED!!
-Only using the Repo for a backup for now.
+Only boots into the Installer for now, Haven't tried installing MacOS.